 - Sow wildflower seed for colour and to attract beneficial insects.

 - Plant dahlia tubers and tuberous begonia tubers.
+We recommend the nonstop series of begonias and Hammett dahlias.

 - Remember to protect seedlings from slugs and snails, birds, and in some areas rabbits!